mlz-ictrl/nicos/doc/source/deviceapi.rst

    .. parameter:: requires : dict

-      A dictionary of requirements, similar to the arguments of :func:`.requires`.
-For access control in the daemon-client shell, e.g. you can use ``requires = {'level': 'admin'}`` to restrict write actions to ADMIN users.
+      A dictionary of requirements, similar to the arguments of :func:`~nicos.core.device.requires`.
+For access control in the
+      daemon-client shell, e.g. you can use ``requires = {'level': 'admin'}`` to restrict write actions to ADMIN users.

 ``Measurable``